 As highlighted above, the absence of effective coordinated efforts in response to disasters and emergencies across regions lead to greater devastation.
-And for health emergencies that have affected almost all the countries of the world. the impact is well documented.
+And for health emergencies that have affected almost all the countries of the world, the impact is well documented.
 These impacts and the unfolding consequences have been made more difficult because of the absence or inadequacy or inefficiency of regional or sub-regional mechanisms for coordination in the ECOWAS Sub-region.
-All thanks, the COVID-19 is not yet as fatal as the Ebola virus that ravaged West Africa with over 11.000 deaths. the absence of systemic socio-economic development in West Africa would have been compounded by the absence of sub-regional cooperation and coordination.
+All thanks, the COVID-19 is not yet as fatal as the Ebola virus that ravaged West Africa with over 11,000 deaths, the absence of systemic socio-economic development in West Africa would have been compounded by the absence of sub-regional cooperation and coordination.

 As a result of the absence of this coordinated response, issues like the activities of sub-regional organisations like the West African Examination Council (WAEC) are also uncoordinated.
-In the face of this esearch and Publications absence of sub-regional cooperation and collaboration in the response to the COVID-19, individual countries are threatening to break away and their individual conduct final examinations for students of their countries.
-This own final examinations conducted by WAEC have been, before now, conducted in a synchronized manner in all the countries of West Africa.
-At present, there is no clear schedule as to the alignment member-states of academic calendars during and in the immediate aftermath of the COVID-19 emergency.
+In the face of this absence of sub-regional cooperation and collaboration in the response to the COVID-19. individual countries are threatening to break away and conduct their individual final examinations for students own countries.
+This their final examinations conducted by WAEC have been, before now, conducted in a synchronized manner in all the countries of West Africa.
+At present, there is no clear schedule as to the alignment of memberstates academic calendars during and in the immediate aftermath of the COVID-19 emergency.

-There is also the issue of rancorous border closures and other border activities that portray the cooperation absence and or among the West collaboration African countries.
+There is also the issue of rancorous border closures and other border activities that portray the absence or cooperation and collaboration among the West African countries.
 With a central and organised centre of collaboration and coordination in response to the COVID-19 pandemic, border closure and openings would have been synchronized in a way that will limit the cross-border spread of the virus while at the same time allowing the flow of essential socio-economic activities, not only to keep the economies of member-states alive, but also to enhance the management of the pandemic, as well as foster recovery after the COVID-19 emergency.
 This collapse of regional cooperation and collaboration calls for action.